Alisafa60/airo-wave/README.md

 ### User Stories
 - As a person with respiratory problem, I need to monitor the air quality of my location and locations I visit.
 - As a cyclist with allergies, I want to access real-time environmental data on pollen levels and air quality as I plan for an activity.
-- As a user, I need to ensure health indoor enviroment for myself and others.
+- As a user, I need to ensure healthy indoor enviroment for myself and others.

 <br><br>